catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ![win_vpn-connect](../images/win_vpn-connect.png)

-Select the Catalyze VPN
+Select the Datica VPN

 Click Connect

 # Using the VPN Connection

 The VPN connection allows you to connect directly to many of the resources in your environment.
-Catalyze will provide you with a service map to use for your environment.
+Datica will provide you with a service map to use for your environment.
 If you are attempting to connect a database server, you will need to retrieve the connection credentials from your environment variables.

 ## Example Service Map